Sexual Abuse with No Abuser

-Beila and Sruly (pseudonyms) are a handsome and charming couple in their 20’s.
-They were referred by Beila’s private therapist, for an unconsummated marriage, though they’ve been married for over a year.
-Beila’s severe case of genophobia and vaginismus had prevented any physical penetration or intercourse.
-In their first couple’s session they present as a pleasant, functional marriage in which they respect one another, are considerate, and enjoy each other’s company.
+Beila and Sruly (pseudonyms) are a charming couple in their 20’s.
+They were referred by Beila’s private therapist, for an unconsummated marriage.
+They’ve been married for over a year.
+Beila’s severe case of genophobia with vaginismus had prevented any physical penetration or intercourse.
+In their first couple’s session they present as a pleasant, functional marriage in which they respect one another, are mutually considerate, and enjoy each other’s company.
 They both work hard at their full time jobs, and enjoy quiet evenings and weekends in conversation and leisure.
 Only in the bedroom does the dysfunction appear.

 In Beila’s first solo session, I ask her if she could describe what happens when they attempt penetration.
 Her eyes water, she crosses her arms, and she says: “I know you must think that he’s very rough, or that I had some kind of abuse as a child.
 But it’s not like that.
 My parents never laid a hand on me, and neither did anyone else.
 Sruly is kind and patient and I know I’m the problem.
 He would never try anything without my permission.
 And I hate it so much, and I wish we never had to do this, but I know that’s not a marriage, that there’s something wrong with me.
 So each time, I tell him: ‘Now- go!
 Try!’ and then he has my consent, and I feel like I’m raping myself.
 Over and over again.”
 She pulls her knees up to her chin, and buries her face in them.

 And so while her conscious, intellectual mind believes that she is safe, and that her husband is loving, and they are just doing what is right and natural for husband and wife, her limbic brain, emotions, and body develop a post-traumatic visceral aversion to anything associated with sex.
 Sometimes that means the husband himself, any form of touch, or even the bed.
-The shocking introduction to a sexual relationship generates fear and anxiety, which exacerbates the next sexual encounter and a vicious cycle ensues, often for years.
+The shocking introduction to an obligatory sexual relationship generates fear and anxiety, which exacerbates the next sexual encounter and a vicious cycle ensues, often for years- even decades.

-Some other tragic quotes heard multiple times from different women who suffer from these conditions, in nonabusive but sexually dysfunctional marriages, include:
+Some other tragic quotes I've heard multiple times from different women who suffer from these conditions, in technically nonabusive but sexually dysfunctional, traumatic marriages, include:

 “I feel like having sex is a dreaded chore.”